Healthcare Administration Graduate Programs & Degrees in Indiana

 |University||# of Credits Required||Start Dates||Minimum Months to Complete|

 |Utica University||36||3 starts per year||24 months|

 How Much Does a Healthcare Administration Degree Cost to Earn?

 Check out the graduate tuition costs of four institutions with healthcare administration programs, as reported by NCES.
 We compared those costs to the typically most affordable and most expensive college options, also reported by NCES.

 |Instate/Out Of State Tuition||School|

-Top 6 Graduate Healthcare Administration Degree Programs in Indiana
+Top 5 Graduate Healthcare Administration Degree Programs in Indiana

 Purdue University Global